garden-io/garden/core/test/data/openshift/demo-project/README.md

 This is mostly internal documentation while we work through adding support for OpenShift.

+## Preparation

+If you are using Docker Desktop and its builtin Kubernetes support, you need to do the following cleanup steps first:

+- Go to Docker Desktop settings, Kubernetes tab, and disable it with the checkbox
+- Quit Docker Desktop from the menu - using the Restart button is not enough
+- Start Docker Desktop
+- Verify that Docker Desktop is no longer binding the port for Kubernetes API server: `lsof -i :6443`
+- If the port is still active, you may need to quit and start Docker Desktop again
+- Move `~/.kube/config` to another location, both as a backup as well as to give OpenShift the room to create its own

 ## Setup

 - Download OpenShift Local from RedHat's website